 The iPad Mini does have front-facing and back-facing iSight cameras capable of taking HD video.
-It starts with 16 GB of storage, expandable to 64 GB, and has both a Wi-Fi only model and a 4G LTE model.
-It is powered by iOS 6.0 and will also be compatible with Siri.
+The entry-level model has 16 GB of storage, with models going up to 64 GB.
+It also has both a Wi-Fi only model and a 4G LTE model.
+The iPad Mini is powered by iOS 6.0 and will also be compatible with Siri.

 Of course, the iPad Mini has all of the basic features that make an iPad an iPad such as the accelerometer, gyroscope, etc.

 The iPad Mini is designed to be a more-affordable iPad.
 The Wi-Fi only version of the device starts at $329 for the 16 GB model, $429 for the 32 GB model and $529 for the 32 GB model.
 The 4G LTE model starts at $459 for the 16 GB version, $559 for 32 GB and $659 for 64 GB.

 - Dual-core A5 chipset with dual-core graphics processor offering the same performance as the iPad 2

 - 7.87 inches x 5.3 inches, weighs 0.68-0.69 lbs and 0.28 inches thick